-The Group recognised an Enterprise Development Grant of \$850,000 (2020: Nil) from the Enterprise Singapore Board and was deducted in arriving at the carrying amount of the asset.

-The Group received a non-monetary asset from the National Research Foundation Board with a fair value of \$2,278,000 (2020: Nil) and recognised both asset and grant at a nominal amount.
-YEO HIAP SENG LIMITED ANNUAL REPORT 2021
+In prior year, the Group recognised an Enterprise Development Grant of \$850,000 from the Enterprise Singapore Board and the amount was deducted to arrive at the carrying amount of the asset.
+The Group also received a non-monetary asset from the National Research Foundation Board with a fair value of \$2,278,000 and had recognised both asset and grant at a nominal amount.